mrichards42/xword/trunk/doc/window.md

 XWord supports unlimited clue lists, though the vast majority of puzzles will have just Across and Down clues.
 Clues with text that exceeds the boundary of the clue list will be wrapped.
-The currently focused clue is highlighted, and the clue that crosses the focused letter is highlited in a different color.
+The currently focused clue is highlighted, and the clue that crosses the focused letter is highlighted in a different color.
 Clicking on a clue in a clue list will make that clue the focused word.

 #### Title, Author, Copyright ####